-As it happened all across Latin America, Argentina’s cuisine is the result of the mixture of dishes, recipes and ingredients of the native people and those brought by the Europeans.
-You will therefore find various local delicacies with strong Italian, Spanish or British influence.
+As it happens all across Latin America, Argentina’s cuisine is the result of the mixture of dishes, recipes, and ingredients of the native people and those brought by the Europeans.
+You will therefore find various local delicacies with strong Italian, Spanish, or British influence.

 Below you will find 10 of Argentina’s most popular dishes.